icse24nfr/saner23nfr/README.md

 - 393 PR discussions related to **Security**
 - 336 PR discussions related to **Robustness**
 - 195 PR discussions related to **Performance**

+# Keywords

+We provide a curated subset of common keywords related to NFRs derived from manual analysis.
+This content may help future investigations on the conceiving, training, and validation of NFRs classification technologies.
+The keywords are available at  [`/artifacts/Keywords.pdf`](https://github.com/saner23nfrdiscussions/saner23nfr/blob/main/artifacts/Keywords.pdf).

+The file contains the list of keywords for each NFR.
+We divided these keywords into two groups: (i) single keywords, and (ii) composed sentences keywords.
+The second group has combinations of keywords that can reinforce the presence of the NFR, due to its context.

+For each NFR, we also ranked the keywords according to the number of times that the keywords appeared on our manual classification.
+For instance, the `cleanup` keyword appeared 15 times when we were classificating maintainability PRs.

+The `*` represents that this keyword can have multiple variations.
+For instance, `doc*` can be related to _documentation_, _document_, _documenting_, and so on.